icra-2024-humanoid/icra-2024-humanoid.github.io/_pages/acknowledgments.md

 classes: wide
 ---

-####  Financial support:
-We would like to thank the Financial support from the IEEE-RAS Technical Committee on:

-* Model-Based Optimization for Robotics

-for the posters submitted and presented at the workshop during ICRA 2024.

 #### Endorsement:

 We would like to thank the endorsement from the IEEE-RAS Technical Committees on:

+* Model-Based Optimization for Robotics
+* Mobile Manipulation
+* Cyborg and Bionic Systems
-* Whole-body Control
+* Whole-Body Control
 * Human Movement Understanding
-* Mobile Manipulation